Ineichen-Group/NeuroTrialNER/README.md

 ```
 In this notebook, the aggregation of labels on trial level is performed, as well as the normalization of the entities based on the drug and disease dictionaries.
 The performance is subsequently evaluated on trial/abstract level.

-## GPT Model
-The extraction of condition and intervention using GPT is in [Annotate with GPT.ipynb](models%2Fgpt%2FAnnotate%20with%20GPT.ipynb).
-Note that the code expects a valid OpenAPI key that
-can be read from the credentials.txt file.
-Note that the annotation can take up to 20 minutes.

-## Dictionary Lookup